 The core commitment of the Humanities Labs is to engage undergraduates in advanced research alongside faculty and graduate student mentors/collaborators.
 Organized around a central theme, each Lab brings together faculty and students from the humanities and other disciplines in interdisciplinary, “vertically integrated” research projects.
 Lab participants work in physical spaces at the Franklin Humanities Institute that are designed to foster both formal collaboration and informal exchange.
 Shared technological resources enable the Labs to experiment with new research methods, new lines of inquiry, and new ways of engaging with public audiences at Duke and beyond.

-Global Brazil Humanities Lab current projects:
+Global Brazil Humanities Lab Signature Projects:

 Latin American Pop Art - This humanities lab project culminated in the Pop América,1965-1975 traveling exhibit, featuring nearly 100 works by a network of Latino/a and Latin American Pop artists.
 It is currently in residence at the Nasher Museum of Art until July 21, 2019.